 - Scholar Overboard Fund, a one-time emergency fund to help a scholar overcome a challenge that otherwise might cause them to leave school.

 WSF will work with students both individually and during group seminars to advance their professional development.
 Mentors will seek out information from students regarding career goals and aspirations, previous employment and any existing professional connections.
 Students will be encouraged to seek out relevant work experience, volunteer opportunities and job shadows while in school and during breaks.
 Mentors will help facilitate local job shadows and informational interviews.
 Advice about resumes, cover letters, interviews and options for further schooling will be offered to every Scholar.
 Each year, professional development events on topics such as professional dress, college prep, networking and graduate school preparation will be offered to Scholars.

 WSF will utilize a data system to accumulate data involving Worthington Scholars beginning in high school, throughout college and into careers.
 The purpose of this initiative is to develop and improve strategies to improve student outcomes.
 As results of this data become available, WSF will change its programming models to optimize effectiveness at accomplishing its mission.
-WSF plans to expand it’s offerings to high school students in Washington, Hancock and Sagadahoc Counties over the next two years.
+WSF plans to expand to additional counties in coming years.